-After paying for the cost of cookies and materials, Girl Scout Cookie proceeds stay local and help councils provide Girl Scout programs in science, technology, engineering, and math (STEM), the outdoors, life skills, entrepreneurship, and more-in camps, through leadership training, and multiple other ways.
+After paying for the cost of cookies and materials, local councils use Girl Scout Cookie proceeds to help provide Girl Scout programs in science, technology, engineering, and math (STEM), the outdoors, life skills, entrepreneurship, and more-in camps, through leadership training, and multiple other ways.
 A portion of the proceeds is directly managed by girls, and it's up to them to decide how to invest their troop's share of the earnings.
-Check out the "Where the Cookie Money Goes" handout to learn more.

-We will provide a breakdown of how cookie program proceeds support Girl Scout activities locally.
+Your council will provide a breakdown of how cookie program proceeds support Girl Scout activities locally.
 Please share this information with girls and their families so everyone understands that product program sales make it possible for your Girl Scout council to serve girls.

 Troop members share in the proceeds from a successful product program; proceeds aren't distributed to individual girl members.
 Girls, however, may be eligible for rewards and credits that they put toward council-sponsored camps, programs, and Girl Scout swag.
 The council plan for rewards applies equally to all girls participating in the product program activity.
-Visit the Cookie section of our council website for more information about individual rewards and troop proceeds locally.
+Visit the cookie section of our council website for more information about individual rewards and troop proceeds locally.